bassicali/inkbox/README.md

 # i n k b o x

 This is an implementation of the fluid simulation system described in "Fast Fluid Dynamics Simulation on the GPU" by Mark J. Harris (a chapter in the book "GPU Gems").
 I followed along with the chapter and implemented mostly the same system except using modern OpenGL and GLSL rather than the now-deprecated Cg framework.
 I've also written a 3D version of the system as well as a WebGL version of the 2D simulation.
-All three simulations have a UI that lets the user change the parameters of the system.
+All three simulations have a UI that lets the user change the parameters of the equations.

 ## 2D C++ Simulation
 - A visual representation the velocity, pressure and vorticity fields is shown in the controls window